jkoretz/transcendent-endeavors-coding-challenge/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.1.3.

+## Firebase Hosting

+Visit https://te-coding-challenge.web.app/ to view the app hosted on Firebase.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.